Bushido: Martial arts

-The iaidō, in its transmission and its practice, is the martial art which takes up in its entirety bushido by the etiquette, the code of honor, the dress, the carrying of the sword and the fight against oneself rather than against the opponent.
-Modern combat sports like kendo derive their philosophy from bushido; Unlike other martial arts, prolonged contact or multiple hits tend to be disadvantaged in favor of simple, clean attacks on the body.
+Iaidō, in its transmission and its practice, is the martial art which takes up, in its entirety, bushido by the etiquette, the code of honor, the dress, the carrying of the sword and the fight against oneself rather than against the opponent.
+Modern combat sports like kendo derive their philosophy from bushido; unlike other martial arts, prolonged contact or multiple hits tend to be disadvantaged in favor of simple, clean attacks on the body.
 Bushido has also inspired the code of honor for disciplines such as aikijutsu, aikido, aikibudo, judo, jujitsu, Kyudo, or the chanbara.

-Kendo has the bushido spirit such as epitomized by the motto Ken Zen Ichi Nyo (lit. "the sword and Zen are one") (剣 禅 一 如).
+Kendo has the bushido spirit as epitomized by the motto Ken Zen Ichi Nyo (lit. "the sword and Zen are one") (剣 禅 一 如).
 The philosopher Tetsuro Watsuji (1889–1960) wrote that kendo involves raising a struggle to a life-transcending level by freeing oneself from an attachment to life.
 Kendo inculcates moral instruction through strict adherence to a code of etiquette.
 There are kamidana (miniature Shinto shrine) in the dojo.
 The basic attitude in Kendo is noble by shunning base feelings and the aim is conquering the self.